JMHenri/jekyll-now/_drafts/2018-5-7-Crypto-Arbitrage-2.md

 ---
 layout: post

-title: Crypto-Arbitrage: Profit from inconsistency.
+title: Crypto-Arbitrage, Profit from inconsistency.
 Part 2, the Math.

 excerpt: A step-by-step hackdown into the most lucrative and least secured sites we've ever seen.